Mobility Offer Allocations in Corporate Settings: Conflict Graphs

+Theorem~\ref{th:conflictGraphCliques} shows that there are only two types of maximum cliques in the mobility offer conflict graph.
 Next, we describe the construction of the conflict graph by enumerating the cliques identified above.
-The first type of cliques (offers belonging the same demand) can be derived directly from the problem instance.
+The first type of cliques (offers belonging \redtwo{to} the same demand) can be derived directly from the problem instance.
 The second type of cliques (offers belonging to the same vehicle with overlapping time intervals) can be computed independently for each vehicle.
 As proposed in \cite{Gupta1982}, this can be done by adapting the algorithm of \cite{Gupta1979} for finding a minimum coloring of an interval graph.
 The following algorithm describes that adaption.

 \begin{plainAlgorithm} This algorithm successively reports all maximum cliques in an interval graph $G = (V, E)$.
 We assume the interval graph to be given by its implicit representation, i.e., a set of intervals in the real line.
 The start and end dates of the intervals are denoted as left and right endpoints, respectively.